How to Find a Good Man: Tips for Busy Single Women

-I haven’t met a man in over 3 years, unless I am late up one night chatting on MySpace.
+I haven’t met a man in over 3 years, unless I am late up one night chatting online.
 And even then, I am not so inclined to go and actually meet them.

 I don’t like the club scene, and I do not trust my family’s judgment when it comes to setting me up.

-I began to date one of my friends around October of ’06, and well, he has TOO MUCH BAGGAGE!
+I began to date one of my friends in October, and well, he has TOO MUCH BAGGAGE!
 And he won’t let it go.

 I thought I wanted to be with this man, but his negative outlook on love and life brought me down.
 I was more depressed than when my ex-husband left me for someone else.
 (That is a HUGE story…look for my book) (Just kidding about the book)